The Lovelace medal was established by the Institute in 1998 and is administered by the Awards Committee of the Academy.

 Ada Lovelace was a mathematician and scientist who worked with, and was an inspiration to, the computer pioneer Charles Babbage.

 The Lovelace medal is presented to individuals who have made an outstanding contribution to the understanding or advancement of Computing.
 The medal will, in successive years, be awarded for contributions in one of the following three focus areas:

-- engineering ie, methodologies and other forms of applied research that have contributed to the advancement of Computing
+- information systems engineering ie, methodologies and other forms of applied research that have contributed to the advancement of Computing

 - computer science ie, basic research that has added significantly to our understanding of Computing

-- products and practices ie, contributions that have (direcetly) led to innovative products and widely deployed applications
+- information systems products and practices ie, contributions that have (directly) led to innovative products and widely deployed applications

 It is generally expected that there will be one medallist each year, but the regulation allows either several medallists or no medallist.